HaoranTang/sharp-unlearn/README.md

 ```

 ## References
-We have used code mainly from [RUM](https://github.com/kairanzhao/RUM), [SalUn] (https://github.com/OPTML-Group/Unlearn-Saliency), and [PyTorch SAM](https://github.com/davda54/sam).
-We also implemet additional modules based on [Heldout Influence Estimation] (https://github.com/google-research/heldout-influence-estimation) and [Data Metrics] (https://github.com/meghdadk/data-metrics), and we have used pre-computed memorization scores from [Feldman et al.](https://pluskid.github.io/influence-memorization/).
+We have used code mainly from [RUM](https://github.com/kairanzhao/RUM), [SalUn](https://github.com/OPTML-Group/Unlearn-Saliency), and [PyTorch SAM](https://github.com/davda54/sam).
+We also implemet additional modules based on [Heldout Influence Estimation](https://github.com/google-research/heldout-influence-estimation) and [Data Metrics](https://github.com/meghdadk/data-metrics), and we have used pre-computed memorization scores from [Feldman et al.](https://pluskid.github.io/influence-memorization/).